Underscored's favorite Amazon products for August | CNN Underscored

 Assacalynn Disposable Face Masks, 50-Pack ($12.99, originally $27.88; amazon.com)

 Don’t let your guard down when it comes to Covid-19, especially with fall and winter just around the corner.
-This 50-pack of three-ply disposable masks have been a reader favorite for months and are an easy way to protect yourself and others from the spread of the virus.
+These three-ply disposable masks have been a reader favorite for months and are an easy way to help protect yourself and others from the spread of the virus.
 (Check out our roundup of face masks for every personality too!)

 Coleman SkinSmart DEET-Free Insect Repellent Spray ($4.87, originally $7.99; amazon.com)